 - Only One Name: No first name given.

 - Villainous Rescue: Heller and his troops save Bond from the Hong Kong and British narcotics agents planning to extract him back to the UK.

 Sanchez's financial advisor and accountant.

-- All There in the Manual: In a deleted scene, Pam mentions that Truman's wanted in the United States for insider trading on Wall Street, presumably in the 1987 Stock Market crash.
+- In a deleted scene, Pam mentions that Truman-Lodge is wanted in the United States for insider trading on Wall Street, presumably in the 1987 Stock Market crash.

-- The Consigliere: To Sanchez.
+- The Consigliere: Gives financial advice to Sanchez.